-Embracing a collaborative strategy towards a forward-thinking and strategic move can yield benefits not only for an individual organisation but also for the broader oil and gas sector.
+Embracing a collaborative strategy towards a forward-thinking and strategic move can yield benefits not only for an individual organisation but also for the broader oil, gas and energy industry.
 It's time for industry players to co-create a talent pool in addressing talent challenges.